elephantscale/es-training-new/course-outlines/accenture/elasticsearch.md

 This course is intended for architects, developers, and administrators who are want to build versatile search solutions.
 It gives them practical level of experience, achieved through a combination of 50% lecture and 50% lab work.

 ## Course Information
-Duration: 3 or 4 days
+Duration: 3days

+## Audience
-Audience: Architects, Developers, Administrators
+Architects, Developers, Administrators

 ## Course Prerequesites
  *  Be able to navigate Linux command lines